Which Statement About M.robustus And The Octopus Garden

 The Mimic octopus's mimicry is a sophisticated survival strategy that serves multiple purposes:

 • Predator Avoidance: By imitating venomous or unpalatable species, the octopus deters potential predators from attacking it.
-For example, mimicking a sea snake can ward off predatory fish and eels.
+Take this: mimicking a sea snake can ward off predatory fish and eels.

 • Prey Acquisition: In some cases, mimicry may also help the octopus ambush prey.
 By resembling a harmless animal, it can approach unsuspecting prey more easily.